YujiaLi1994/ogClust.WJL/README.md

 # ogClust.WJL

 This package includes the following parts.
-First, ogClust() and ogClust_Surv are the outcome-guided clustering method with weighted joint likelihood approach for continuous and survival outcome respectively.
-Rsquare() is the function to calculate the Rsquare of genes and continuous outcome.
+* ogClust() and ogClust_Surv are the outcome-guided clustering method with weighted joint likelihood approach for continuous and survival outcome respectively.
+* Rsquare() is the function to calculate the Rsquare of genes and continuous outcome.
 Predict_test() are the function to predict the cluster label for the testing/validation data based on the ogClust model from training/discovery data and the gene expression from testing/validation data.
-Sim_continous() and Sim_surv() are the functions to simulate datasets with continous or survival outcome. region_lambda() and region_lambda_surv() are the functions to generate efficient grids of lambda for a given K and outcome weight w.
-Four real datsets (two lung disease datasets and two triple negative breast cancer datasets) are also included in this package.
+* Sim_continous() and Sim_surv() are the functions to simulate datasets with continous or survival outcome.
+* region_lambda() and region_lambda_surv() are the functions to generate efficient grids of lambda for a given K and outcome weight w.
+* Four real datsets (two lung disease datasets and two triple negative breast cancer datasets) are also included in this package.